loren-michael/phase-3-sinatra-react-project/README.md

 player7
 player8

 The login functionality does not effect the rest of the app.
-All other features are accessible without loggin in.
+All other features are accessible without logging in.

 ## Read More

 A blog post about the initial development of this application can be found [here](https://dev.to/lorenmichael/creating-an-app-with-react-and-sinatra-loa).